Are Smoke Issues & Poor Draft Affecting Your Home? We Can Help

 When it comes to running your fireplace efficiently, proper draft and airflow is a vital part of the equation.

-Poor chimney draft is known for sending smoke and harmful fumes into your living space, and it can contribute to creosote buildup in your flue system too.
+Poor chimney draft is known for sending smoke and harmful fumes in your living space, and it can contribute to creosote buildup in your flue system too.
 Fortunately, we know all about what typically causes this – and how to fix it.

 But before we get started, one quick question… Is your damper closed?
 This is an all-too-common mistake that is easily solved without the need for professional assistance.
 Just open it up, and you’re good to go.